Beef brisket is cooked through in the oven with potatoes and carrots to make a delicious, tender, slow-cooked dinner.

 - Ketchup

-The complete ingredient list along with the printable recipe card is found at the end of this post.
+The complete ingredient list, along with the printable recipe card, can be found at the end of this post.

-Reduce heat to medium-low, add in beef broth, red wine vinegar, apple cider vinegar, ketchup and coconut aminos (or soy sauce).
+- Reduce heat to medium-low, and add in beef broth, red wine vinegar, apple cider vinegar, ketchup, and soy sauce.

-After two hours, remove the lid and add in sliced onions, carrots, and potatoes.
-Cover and continue cooking an additional hour, or until vegetables are soft.
+- After two hours, remove the lid and add in sliced onions, carrots, and potatoes.
+Cover and continue cooking for an additional hour or until vegetables are soft.
+(Wear oven mitts and be careful, as it will be hot!)

-The meat will continue cooking about 10 minutes after being removed from the heat.
+- The meat will continue cooking for about 10 minutes after being removed from the heat.

 Serve and enjoy!
 No meal is complete without dessert!
 Be sure to finish with some double chocolate brownies or deep-dish cookie cake.